 Some objects have been purchased by the Classics programme, while others are on loan from the British Museum, National Museum of Athens, or private owners.

-When not in use for teaching or other university purposes, the Classics Museum is open to the public for visits during office hours on weekdays.
+When not in use for teaching or other university purposes, the Classics Museum is open to the public for free visits during office hours on weekdays.
 We also welcome school groups and offer free tours.
 For information please contact the Curator, Diana Burton.

 The Museum’s online catalogue includes images of its holdings.
 Please contact Diana Burton with questions, corrections, or requests for other images or publishing permissions.
 Students from the Museum and Heritage Studies Masters Programme have written in more detail on some items in the collection.

 The David Carson-Parker collection was donated to Te Herenga Waka—Victoria University of Wellington’s Classics Museum in 2015, by Jeremy Commons, whose late partner David Carson-Parker brought them to New Zealand from Syria in the 1970s.